2023 Geelong Football Club season: Season summary

 Irish import Aisling Moloney would be recognised at the 2023 AFL Players Association awards, winning the best first year player award after excelling in her first year playing the sport.

-Pre season
+Preseason

 In the club's first official action before the start of the new season, Geelong defeated by 13 points in a four-quarter match simulation at Victoria Park on 12 August.
 The Cats then played in their only official practice match, losing a tight contest 7.8 (50) to 8.8 (56) at the Adelaide Oval.
 Kate Darby kicked two goals in the match, with Irish recruit Aishling Moloney impressing.

 Coaching staff

 Daniel Lowther continued as head coach of the AFLW program for a third season.
 Former Geelong VFL Women's coach Andrew Bruce (forwards), Josh Finch (midfield), and 2023 Geelong VFL Women's coach Elise Coventry (defence) were appointed as assistant coaches.
 Current men's team player Gary Rohan, and former Geelong VFL player Will Sexton, joined the coaching staff as development coaches.